shmulvad/shmulvad/README.md

 </h2>

 #### About Me
-- 🤖 Working as a Data Scientist at Singapore Pools
+- 🤖 I am a Senior Data Scientist
 - 📚 Master of Computing from [NUS], BSc from [@diku-dk]
-- 🧠 My field of specialization is artificial intelligence
 - 👨‍🏫 I enjoy sharing my knowledge with others
 - 👨‍💻 I love to build my own stuff